I originally ran this last year, on the fiftieth anniversary. I thought it deserved a retread.

 “Look,” I said in frustration, “So we pollute.
 What’s the big deal?
 There are a lot of people.
 They’ll pollute until people die and there aren’t enough people to pollute any more.”
 Bingo.
 Reaction and discussion.
 Not much, just a bit; but there was discussion.
 Some of the students actually took strong issue with what I said.

 “If we change nature’s balance won’t nature just adjust? re-balance on its own?
 So some weak species disappear and some sick people die, won’t we be stronger for it?”
 Could I call it performance art?
 Not really; performance, certainly, but art?
 Nah.
 It’s difficult being artistic while you pull your head out of your rear.
 I did create a moment for myself, though; a point, like a seed crystal, for memories to gather on and clarify.
-I realize in retrospect that this was probably the first for me.
-Many performances about all sorts of things would follow.
+I realize in retrospect that this was probably a first for me.
+Performances of all sorts, some contrary some exaggerated some as a devil’s advocate, would follow.
+The most recent, suggesting we publish our salaries and performance reviews, leading to an “early retirement.”